The art of the LiDAR point cloud

-What is unique about this scan is that it is the first LiDAR scan of the Stonehenge replica.
+What is unique about this scan is that it is the first LiDAR mapping technology scan of the Stonehenge replica.
 An exact copy of the original in the UK.
 The monument also serves as a lasting reminder of Samuel Hill.
 He is the patron of Maryhill, who established a township, experimented with paving roads and set up the Maryhill Museum.
 When Hill, a Quaker pacifist, visited England during the 1914-18 conflict he saw Stonehenge.
 He was told it was used for human sacrifices to pagan gods.
-He remarked that “After all our civilisation, the flower of humanity still is being sacrificed to the god of war”.
+He remarked that “After all our civilization, the flower of humanity still is being sacrificed to the god of war”.
 From that inspiration came the monument and it was completed in 1928.

 What is also interesting about this story is the convergence of timekeeping and technology from the Neolithic to modern day.
 Early humans would have known the importance of the sun and its light in their daily lives.
 From the short, dark, cold winter days when food supplies grew low.
 To the return of light and warmth which meant crops would grow and animals thrive.
 It was this yearly cycle and the annual movements of the sun that inspired Neolithic people to construct a precisely aligned monument: Stonehenge.
 A prehistoric temple aligned with the movements of the sun.

 This new technology uses modern GNSS positioning, high speed processors and LiDAR.
-All relying on accurate timing to synchronise the UAV GPS trajectory with precise laser ranging.
+All relying on accurate timing to synchronize the UAV GPS trajectory with precise laser ranging.
 All essential to produce a highly accurate point cloud.
 We have come full circle – timekeeping is a vital part of the tool which has captured this wonderful LiDAR scan of a prehistoric precise timekeeping temple.

 Considering artistry, the viewer is immediately drawn to the symmetry of the scan.
 See also the immense detail down to the texture of the stone.
 The strong shadows seen in the scan again make a direct connection back to the purpose of the original monument, an ancient timepiece.